alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

-## How many sessions on average do users need to complete a multi-step journey?
+## How many sessions do users need to complete a multi-step journey?

 ### Potential insights

 This exploration could help you to:

 - estimate how many sessions, on average, it takes users who complete a journey to reach the final page
-- measure whether more users are completing within a single session after content changes
+- measure the proportion of completing users who finish within a single session
+- assess whether content or structural changes reduce the need for users to return later
-- compare whether completion typically requires more sessions depending on:
+- compare whether session requirements differ depending on:
   - referring domain
   - device category

 ### Understand the data

-This method focuses only on users who completed the journey.
+This method focuses only on users who reached the completion page.

 You create a segment that includes users who viewed the completion page.
 Within that segment, you compare: